 - Windproof balaclavas

-- Neoprene Skullcap (for under hats and helmets)
+- Neoprene Skullcap (highly recommended for under hats and helmets)

 - Fleece-lined neoprene gloves